 Western ports like Cozumel (left) make it easy to lounge on the beach and visit historical sites in the same day. - Photo by Nomad / eStockPhoto

-Both regions have downsides: The Western’s Grand Cayman can be a dud, as the port is canceled fairly frequently due to heavy winds and surf (ships anchor and shuttle passengers ashore via tender boats), and Jamaica is notorious for vendors with aggressive sales tactics.
+The Western Caribbean’s Grand Cayman stop can sometimes be a dud, as the port is canceled fairly frequently due to heavy winds and surf (ships anchor and shuttle passengers ashore via tender boats), and Jamaica is notorious for vendors with aggressive sales tactics.